radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/02-configuration.md

 ## Define Access Permissions

 Three default groups are designed to be used with the Global Identity Viewer.
 They are Global ID Viewer Design, Global ID Viewer Write, and Read Only.
-Any member associated with these roles can log into the Insights, Reports and Administration Console and access the Global Identity Viewer.
+Any member associated with these roles can log into the Global Identity Viewer Console and access the Global Identity Viewer.
 There are three privileges assigned to these roles to dictate what the user is authorized to do within the Global Identity Viewer.

 | vdPrivilege Name | View entries & attributes | Perform searches | Edit, delete templates | Create, edit, delete queries | Export results | Modify attr values | configure/ schedule reports | Default groups/ roles that have this privilege
 |------|------|------|------|------|-----|-----|-----|-----|